Louise Farrenc: Legacy

-François-Joseph Fétis, a leading Francophone 19th-century music biographer and critic, wrote in the 2nd edition of his Biographie universelle des musiciens (1862):
+Much of her music was well received.
+Maurice Borges, in an 1847 issue of La Beuyere, claims she wrote "symphonies a great many of male composers would have been proud to have written."
+However, François-Joseph Fétis, a leading Belgian 19th-century music biographer and critic, wrote in the 2nd edition of his Biographie universelle des musiciens (1862):

 Unfortunately, the genre of large scale instrumental music to which Madame Farrenc, by nature and formation, felt herself called involves performance resources which a composer can acquire for herself or himself only with enormous effort.
 Another factor here is the public, as a rule not a very knowledgeable one, whose only standard for measuring the quality of a work is the name of its author.
 If the composer is unknown, the audience remains unreceptive, and the publishers, especially in France, close their ears anyway when someone offers them a halfway decent work; they believe in success only for trinkets.
 Such were the obstacles that Madame Farrenc met along the way and which caused her to despair.

-For several decades after Farrenc's death, her reputation as a performer survived and her name continued to appear in such books as Antoine François Marmontel’s Pianistes célèbres.
+For several decades after Farrenc's death, her reputation as a performer survived and her name continued to appear in such books as Antoine François Marmontel's Pianistes célèbres.
 Her nonet had achieved some popularity, as did her two piano quintets and her trios.
 But, despite some new editions of her chamber music after her death, her works were largely forgotten until, in the late 20th century, an interest in women composers led to the rediscovery – and thence to the performance and recording – of many of her works.
 In December 2013, Farrenc was the subject of the long-running BBC Radio 3 programme Composer of the Week.